 Our Pick:Includes: Argentine league, Brasileirão, + beIN SPORTS

 4) Peacock TV

-Includes: Premier League and more than 10,000 hours of NBC television shows.
+Includes: Premier League, Spanish broadcasts of USMNT & USWNT, and more than 10,000 hours of NBC television shows.

 All of the materials have been gathered after hundreds of hours of research and interviews, as well as hands-on use of the streaming services on a daily basis.

 Plus we have a weekly podcast that discusses the latest news about streaming soccer.

 - Starting price: $33/mo. for fubo Latino Package

 - Watch Premier League, Women’s World Cup, Euro 2024 & Gold Cup